wongki777/react-airbnb/README.md

-# react-airbnb
+### react-airbnb

-This is online experience landing page inspired by Airbnb using React.
+# This is online experience landing page inspired by Airbnb using React and MDB Bootstrap.

 Please execute code below to run the page.

 NPM